caprover/caprover-website/docs/get-started.md

 _**CPU Architecture**:_ CapRover source code is compatible with any CPU architecture and the Docker build available on Docker Hub is built for AMD64 (X86), ARM64, and ARMV7 CPUs.

-_**Recommended Stack**:_ CapRover is tested on Ubuntu 22.04 and Docker 25+.
+_**Recommended Stack**:_ CapRover is tested on Ubuntu 24.04 and Docker 25+.
 If you're using CapRover on a different OS, you might want to look at [Docker Docs](https://docs.docker.com/engine/userguide/storagedriver/selectadriver/#supported-storage-drivers-per-linux-distribution).

-_**Ubuntu 24.04**:_ This version [has been tested](https://github.com/caprover/caprover/issues/2244) by multiple people and there seems to be no known issues with this version.

 _**Minimum RAM**:_ Note that the build process sometimes consumes too much RAM, and 512MB RAM might not be enough (see [this issue](https://github.com/caprover/caprover/issues/28)).
 Most providers offer a minimum of 1GB RAM on \$5 instance including DigitalOcean, Vultr, Scaleway, Linode, SSD Nodes and etc.